wangbolun300/fast-envelope/README.md

 **Implementation in CGAL**

 A partial reimplementation of the algorithm in this repository, which does not use the indirect predicates, is available in CGAL 5.3 (https://doc.cgal.org/latest/Polygon_mesh_processing/index.html#title36).
-We still recommend you use our implementation, since our code has been fully tested and evaluated in multiple remeshing applications.
+We still recommend you use our implementation, since our code has been fully tested and evaluated in multiple remeshing applications, including [fTetWild](https://github.com/wildmeshing/fTetWild).

 ## Important Note
 There is a compiler flag that is required to ensure the correctness of the algorithm.